Colloquium on International Law and Politics

 April 12-15, 2017 (Wednesday-Saturday)

-David Caron (’83), judge on the Iran-US Claims Tribunal and professor emeritus at Berkeley Law, will give the Fifth Annual Charles N. Brower Lecture on International Dispute Resolution on April 14.
+David Caron (’83), judge on the Iran-US Claims Tribunal and director emeritus of the Miller Institute, gave the Fifth Annual Charles N. Brower Lecture on International Dispute Resolution on April 14.

 For more information, see the Annual Meeting website.